mlinderm/npsv2/README.md

 The `tests/results/1_1865644_1866241_DEL.propose.vcf.gz` file contains the original SV along with the proposed alternative descriptions (linked by the "INFO/ORIGINAL" field).
 Since we specified `refine.all_alignments=true`, the proposer will generate all possible start positions for the SV within the repetitive region, ~2200 variants.
 That can be reduced with read support filtering via the `filter` subcommand.
 Alternately, not setting `all_alignments` will use small maximum number of proposals based on realigning the putative SV within the repeat.

 Then genotype the expanded set of putative variant.
-Mulitple threads are recommend (see below), since we are genotyping numerous SVs.
+Multiple threads are recommended (see below), since we are genotyping numerous SVs.

 ```plaintext
 npsv2 command=genotype \